Curbstead

 The calendar fills earlier than people expect

-The installers worth hiring in Chicagoland share a small pool of trained crews across neighboring suburbs, and those November calendars typically fill by the third week of October.
+The installers worth hiring share a small pool of trained crews across neighboring towns, and those November calendars typically fill by the third week of October.
 Homeowners who wait until the first cold snap to start calling often find the quality installers already booked and end up choosing between a waitlist and a lesser crew.
 Booking is really about reserving crew time, not just agreeing to a price.

 Book in September and early October for first choice